 Neem oil is a popular remedy for eliminating pests such as whiteflies, aphids, and spider mites.
 This natural pesticide is also effective against young bagworm larvae.

-Mix one and a half teaspoons of neem oil with half a teaspoon of liquid soap and a quart of water to make a homemade spray for bagworms.
+Mix 1.5 teaspoons of neem oil with 1/2 teaspoon of liquid soap and 1 quart of water to make a homemade bagworm spray.
 Next, spray it on affected plants to treat the bagworms.

 Alternatively, you can buy neem oil concentrate at most garden centers or online.
-It is one of the best insecticides for bagworm infestations.
+It is commonly used as a natural treatment for young bagworm larvae.

 7. Trichogramma Wasps